liferay/liferay-frontend-projects/projects/eslint-config/plugins/liferay/docs/rules/trim-class-names.md

 # Trim whitespace inside the "className" JSX attribute (trim-class-names)

 This rule enforces (and autofixes) that the class names inside the "className" attribute of a JSX element are not preceded or followed by whitespace.
+This rule also works with any attribute that looks "className-ish" (that is, attributes of the form "someClassName" containing string values).

 ## Rule Details